rackerlabs/docs-cloud-load-balancers/api-docs/cloud-load-balancers-v2/getting-started/examples/list-load-balancer-details.rst

     -H "Accept: application/json"  \
     "$API_ENDPOINT/loadbalancers/load_balancer_id" | python -m json.tool

-Remember to replace the names in the examples above with their actual respective values for all the cURL examples that follow:
+Remember to replace the names in the example above with their actual values for all the cURL examples that follow:

--  **load\_balancer\_id** — as returned in your create load balancer response (must be replaced in the request URL)
+-  ``load_balancer_id`` — as returned in your create load balancer response (must be replaced in the request URL)

-The following examples show the List Load Balancer Details responses:
+The following example shows the list load balancer details response:

 **Example.
-Show Load Balancer Details Response: JSON**
+Show load balancer details response: JSON**

 .. code::